ls-julien-deruere/ls-julien-deruere/README.md

       Improving the CD pipeline (multi-region, etc)

+      Starting to lead scrum meeting, groming, and sprint planning

 - 2022

       Integrated Kumo & Miku with Vault v2 using External-secrets operator and deprecated the in house secret-fetcher